-Both hotels are luxurious and dog friendly, however special in their own way.
+Both hotels are luxurious and dog friendly, yet special in their own way.
 Hotel Endsleigh is located in a stunning Grade 1 historic house, previously owned by The Duke of Bedford, surrounded by acres of land for you and your pup to explore.
-In comparison, Hotel Tresanton is more modern, made up of a cluster of houses on the seafront and two-minutes away from a winter dog friendly beach.
+In comparison, Hotel Tresanton is more modern, made up of a cluster of houses on the seafront and two-minutes away from the beach, which is dog friendly in the winter months.

 Our first stop, Hotel Endsleigh.

-A few hours later, as we were drawing nearer to the hotel and although it was already dark, we could see glimpses of the stunning woodlands surrounding the hotel… most of which was simply driving down the very, very, very ,very, very long driveway.
-Finally arriving outside a beautiful country house (when speaking with the lady on reception she says even when she arrives every morning she still feels like she’ll never get to the end of the drive!)
+A few hours later, as we were drawing nearer to the hotel and although it was already dark, we could see glimpses of the stunning woodlands surrounding the hotel… most of which was simply driving down the very, very, long driveway, finally arriving outside a beautiful country house.
+Even the lady at reception commented on the length of the driveway!

 Next, our breath was taken away as we walked into the amazing reception room, complete with dark wood paneling, an open fire and a huge Christmas tree.
 We have to say Gus loved the fire, we would often find him snoozing next to it throughout our stay.